Conminorgod/VulkanTemplate/README.md

 This will serve as a private repository for a Vulkan API template.
 Currently it just has the rudimentary systems set up.
 All it does is render the basic triagnle.
-I'm too tired to write this right now so I'll just write build instructions and call it for now.
-Pretty sure this only supports Linux for now but I will fix it to use a cross-platform thing idk
+This is just for me personally to use, so I don't have to set up Vulkan every time I want to do a project with it.
+I do not recommend you use this, if you want a good Vulkan template there are probably way better templates out there.
+This was created using the tutorial at [vulkan-tutorial](https://vulkan-tutorial.com/Introduction)

 # Requirements
 - CMake